Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-This rule is authorized by Section 62A-15-103(h) and 62A-15-103(2)(a)(v) requiring the Division of Substance Abuse and Mental Health (Division) to establish by rule, in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, minimum standards and requirements for the provision of substance use disorder and mental health treatment to individuals who are required to participate in treatment by the court or the Board of Pardons and Parole, or who are incarcerated and to develop, in collaboration with public and private programs, minimum standards for public and private providers of substance abuse and mental health programs licensed by the Department of Human Services under Title 62A, Chapter 2, Licensure of Programs and Facilities.
+This rule is authorized by Section 62A-15-103(j) and 62A-15-103(2)(a)(v) requiring the Division of Substance Abuse and Mental Health (Division) to establish by rule, in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, minimum standards and requirements for the provision of substance use disorder and mental health treatment for adults required to participate in treatment by the court or the Board of Pardons and Parole.

-This rule prescribes the minimum standards required for programs that provide mental health and substance use disorder screening, assessment, prevention, treatment, education and recovery supports services for adults, and requirements to obtain a quality certification.
+This rule prescribes the minimum standards required for justice certification of mental health and substance use disorder (SUD) providers serving adults participating in mandatory education and treatment programs designed to reduce criminogenic risk.

-(1) "Screening" means a preliminary appraisal of an individual to determine if further assessment of mental health, and/or substance use risk and needs is warranted.
+(1) "Screening" means a preliminary appraisal of an adult to determine if further assessment of mental health, and/or substance use risk and needs is warranted.

 (2) "Assessment" means an in-depth clinical interview with a licensed mental health therapist, used to:

-(a) Determine if an individual is in need of:
+(a) Determine if an adult is in need of:

-(i) Mental health or substance use disorder treatment services;
+(i) Mental health or substance use disorder treatment;

 (iii) Recovery support services;